oudsemam/now_playing_in_theaters/README.md

 - Time functionality that will only update movies 1x per week.
 - Scrolling movie title if the title is too long to display on one row
 - MagTag button functionality to move through movies being displayed.
+- Resolve the multiple API calls to two different URLs.
+Right now have to use two methods which call for multiple files on the back end with same information.